dssg/hitchhikers-guide/README.md

 ## [Wiki](https://github.com/dssg/wiki/wiki)

 In [the wiki](https://github.com/dssg/wiki/wiki), you will find a bunch of helpful information and instructions that people have found helpful along the way.
-They cover topics like:
+It covers topics like:

 - Accessing S3 from the command line
 - Creating an alias to make Python3 your default (rather than python2)